mlund/faunus/docs/_docs/analysis.md

            \right \rangle
 $$

-The selected `molecules` can be treated either as single point scatterers (`com=true`) or as a group of individual point scatterers of equal intensity, i.e. with a form factor of unity.
+The selected `molecules` can be treated either as single point scatterers (`com=true`) or as a group of individual point scatterers of equal intensity, i.e., with a  form factor of unity.

+The computation of the structure factor is rather computationally intensive task, scaling quadratically with the number of particles and linearly with the number of scattering vector mesh points.
+If OpenMP is available, multiple threads may be utilized in parallel to speed it up the analysis.

 `scatter`   | Description
 ----------- | ------------------------------------------